 In June 2024, the U.S. Supreme Court issued an order granting a stay of the final rule.
-We are assessing implementation of the stay order in Wisconsin.
+In response, the EPA intends to issue an administrative stay of the rule nationwide.
+Depending on the outcomes of the underlying legal challenges, the regulation may become applicable in the future.